 What is Vitamin C?

 Vitamin C is found naturally in the skin.
-In a 2017 article, “The Roles of Vitamin C in Skin Health” by Juliet M. Pullar, Anitra C. Carr, and Margreet C. M. Vissers published in the National Center for Biotechnology Information, the authors note “Normal skin contains high concentrations of vitamin C, which supports important and well-known functions, stimulating collagen synthesis and assisting in antioxidant protection against UV-induced photodamage.”
+In a 2017 article, the authors note that ‘normal skin contains high concentrations of vitamin C, which supports important and well-known functions, stimulating collagen synthesis and assisting in antioxidant protection against UV-induced photodamage.’

 The vitamin C found in skincare products is usually listed as ascorbic acid, L-ascorbic acid, magnesium ascorbyl phosphate, sodium ascorbyl phosphatem ascorbyl palmitate and retinyl ascorbate.
 The most commonly used is L-ascorbic acid, and it is also the most researched.